Evidence at your fingertips

 - Increased awareness of Safe in Pregnancy / Safe in Children as a global public good

-- Stronger understanding of LSRs as tools for rapid evidence translation
+- Strengthened understanding of LSRs as tools for rapid evidence translation

-- Engagement of stakeholders interested in using the platform for teaching, policy, or practice
+- Engagement of stakeholders who may incorporate the platform into teaching, decision-making, or guideline development

-- Raised awareness of the importance of continuous monitoring of immunization safety
+- Raised awareness of the need for continuous monitoring of immunization safety and progress against emerging diseases with pandemic potential

 Webinar materials